gnoesiboe/concurrent-multi-task-runner/README.md

 # Concurrent multi-task runner

-Test setup for using `concurrently` to with a configuration, to make it more readable and easier to use.
-It is used here to setup a project with multiple seperate applications that need to be build, watched etc. at once.
+Test setup for using [`concurrently`](https://www.npmjs.com/package/concurrently) with a JSON configuration, to make it more readable and easier to manage.
+It is used here to setup a project with multiple seperate applications that need to be build, watched etc. at once for convenience.

+## From application root..

-Install all assets, including that of child applications:
+Install all assets (including that of child applications):

 ```bash
 npm install